Luke McLuke: Breeding career and legacy

 In 1925, Luke McLuke was owned by J. Oliver Keene and stood at stud at Keeneland Stud in Lexington, Kentucky.
 He sired 11 stakes winners, including Nellie Morse, Anita Peabody, and Mr. Sponge.
 Nellie Morse won the 1924 Preakness Stakes and was named the 1924 Champion Three-Year-Old-Filly.
 Anita Peabody won the Futurity Stakes and the Debutante Stakes and was named 1927 Champion Two-Year-Old Filly.
 In all, Luke McLuke sired 85 foals in 13 foal crops; 55 of his foals started races, with 40 of those starters winning races for a total of $449,783.
 His daughter Nellie Morse was the dam of Nellie Flag, the 1934 Champion Two-Year-Old Filly.
 After her racing career was over, Nellie Flag went on to become one of the foundation broodmares at Calumet Farm in Kentucky.
 A grandson was Three Bars, out of a Luke McLuke daughter named Myrtle Dee.
 Three Bars went on to become an influential sire of Quarter Horses, and was named to the American Quarter Horse Hall of Fame in 1989.
 Another daughter, Nursemaid, produced the 1966 Kentucky Broodmare of the Year, Juliet's Nurse.
-Luke McLuke's granddaughter Nellie Flag was in turn the dam of Mar-Kell, the 1943 Champion Handicap Mare.
+Luke McLuke's granddaughter Nellie Flag was, in turn, the dam of Mar-Kell, the 1943 Champion Handicap Mare.

 The Chicago Tribune reported the death of Luke McLuke in February 1929, but noted the horse had died suddenly in his exercise paddock at the farm of John Hertz many weeks before the press release.
 He was recorded as dead in the 1932 edition of the American Racing Manual.

 Pedigree

+Luke McLuke is inbred 3S x 3S to the stallion Domino, meaning that he appears third generation twice on the sire side of his pedigree.

+Luke McLuke is inbred 4S x 3D to the stallion Isonomy, meaning that he appears fourth generation (via Dancing Water) on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Luke McLuke is inbred 5S x 4D to the stallion Doncaster, meaning that he appears fifth generation (via Dancing Water) on the sire side of his pedigree, and fourth generation (via Sandiway) on the dam side of his pedigree.